yatesco/seafile-docs/overview/file_permission_management.md

 ## Read-only syncing

 Read-only libraries can be synced to local desktop.
 The modifications at the client will not be synced back.
-In the further, we will add the ability to prevent users from modifying the files on the client.
+If an user has modified some file contents, he/she can use "resync" to revert the modifications.

-## Cascading permission
+## Cascading permission/Sub-folder permissions (Pro edition)

-In Seafile, most permission management are done at the library level.
-This makes syncing very efficient without needing to check permission for every file.
-This is enough for most cases.
-But there are occasional cases where users want to set different permissions on sub-folders.
+Sharing controls whether an user/group can see an library, while sub-foler permissions is used to modify permissions on specific folders.

-Suppose you share a library as read-only to a group and then want specific sub-folder to be read-write by a few users.
-From Seafile pro edition version 4.1, you can set permissions on sub-folders for shared users and groups.
+Suppose you share a library as read-only to a group and then want specific sub-folders to be read-write by a few users.
+You can set permissions on sub-folders for shared users and groups.

+Note:

+* Setting sub-folder permission for an user without sharing the folder or parent folder to that user will have no effect.
+* Sharing a library read-only to an user and then sharing a sub-folder read-write to that user will lead to two shared items for that user.
+This will cause confusing.
+Use sub-folder permission instead.